techenthusiast167/Master-OSINT-Toolkit-/README.md

 Fix missing modules using pip install [package_name] as needed.
 Usage

-# Run the tool with:
+# Running the tool:

+**Note: Before ruining the tool, prepare input files**:

+For the **Website Metadata and Entity Scraper**, create a file named **urls.txt** in the same directory, containing one **URL per line**.
+This will facilitate automating the extraction of results using the **Number Ten module**.

+**Run the tool**:

 > python3 master_osint.py

-You will see a colorized logo and a menu with multiple investigative modules numbered 1 through 11.
+- You will see a colorized logo and a menu with multiple investigative modules numbered 1 through 13.

-Enter the number of the module you want to perform, and follow the prompts for inputs.

-The tool may display results directly or open relevant web pages for further exploration.

-Select option 12 at any time to exit gracefully.
+- Select a module by entering its associated number when prompted.

+- Follow any on-screen instructions to input required data (e.g., image path, username, email address, domain, phone number, etc).

 # Module Descriptions

-1. Image Geolocation: Extract GPS coordinates from image EXIF metadata
+1. **Image Geolocation**: Extract GPS data from image EXIF or perform manual location guidance.

-2. Social Media Investigation: Generate social media profile URLs from a given username
+2. **Social Media Investigation**: Generate profile URLs on 30+ popular platforms by username.

-3. Email Analysis: Check if email has been breached (HaveIBeenPwned API) and Pastebin search

-4. Domain Investigation: Perform WHOIS lookup and display domain age

-5. Metadata Extraction: Extract metadata from documents or images

-6. Google Dorking: Input custom Google dorks for sensitive info discovery

-7. Wayback Machine Lookup: Fetch historical snapshots of URLs from Internet Archive
+3. **Email Analysis**: Detect breach status and search public pastes and Google for emails.

+4. **Email Lookup & Verification**: Verify email data via Hunter.io and other services.

+5. **Domain Investigation**: Retrieve WHOIS info, DNS records, and subdomain enumeration.

+6. **Metadata Extraction**: Extract EXIF metadata and file system info from files.

+7. **Google Dorking**: Perform advanced Google searches using powerful operators.

+8. **Wayback Machine Lookup**: Access archived webpage snapshots.

-8. IP Geolocation & Blacklist: Geolocate IP addresses and check AbuseIPDB blacklist status
+9. **IP Geolocation & Blacklist Checking**: Locate IP geolocation and check abuse blacklists.

-9. Website Metadata & Scraper: Extract meta tags, emails, names, and locations from websites
+10. **Website Metadata & Entity Scraper**: Scrape website metadata and extract named entities using NLP.

-10. Phone Number Investigation: Validate phone number, retrieve country/carrier/type info, and search OSINT dorks
+11. **Phone Number Investigation**: Validate phone numbers and generate OSINT search dorks.

-11. Reverse Image Search: Make a quick investigation of an image authenticity
+12. **Reverse Image Search**: Query multiple reverse image search engines for investigation.

-13. Exit the tool
+13. **Exit**: Safely exit the toolkit.

 # API Keys Setup

-**Some modules require API keys**:
+**Several modules require API keys for full functionality.
+Replace placeholder keys in the script**:

-HaveIBeenPwned API (for Email breach checks: https://haveibeenpwned.com/api/v3
+- **HaveIBeenPwned API** (for Email breach checks

-Register at HaveIBeenPwned API and replace YOUR_API_KEY placeholder rightly where is required in the script.
+- Register at HaveIBeenPwned API and replace YOUR_API_KEY placeholder correctly where is required in the script: https://haveibeenpwned.com/api/v3

+- **Your HUNTER_IO API KEY** - for Hunter.io email verification.

+- Sign up to create a free account at Hunter.io and replace your API KEY placeholder correctly where required in the script: https://hunter.io/

-AbuseIPDB API (for IP blacklist checks)
+- **AbuseIPDB API** (for IP blacklist checks)

-Register at AbuseIPDB and replace the API key placeholder rightly where needed in the script: https://www.abuseipdb.com
+Register at AbuseIPDB and replace the API key placeholder correctly where needed in the script: https://www.abuseipdb.com

-Security Note: Never hardcode API keys in public repositories.
+**Security Note**: Never hardcode API keys in public repositories.
 Use environment variables or config files instead.

 # Ethical Considerations